Skip to main content

 Tretinoin

-Tretinoin—not to be confused by the aforementioned isotretinoin—is a topical treatment that’s a derivative of vitamin A. It’s a retinoid that boosts skin cell turnover, fights acne, and can help reduce the appearance of acne scars.
+Tretinoin—not to be confused by the aforementioned isotretinoin—is a topical treatment that’s a derivative of vitamin A. It’s a topical retinoid that boosts skin cell turnover, fights acne, and may help reduce the appearance of acne scars.
 Plus, it has anti-aging benefits!¹⁹ Your Curology provider may prescribe tretinoin as a part of your personalized prescription formula.

 Clindamycin

-Another popular prescription topical, clindamycin is a powerful topical antibiotic that targets the bacteria that contribute to acne, helping to heal and prevent acne breakouts.
-In addition to fighting acne, it can also decrease swelling that comes alone with it.²⁰ Your Curology provider can also prescribe this topical as a part of your personalized prescription formula to help you on your skincare journey.
+Another popular prescription topical, clindamycin is a topical antibiotic that targets the bacteria that contribute to acne, helping to heal and prevent acne breakouts.
+In addition to fighting acne, it can also decrease swelling that comes along with it.²⁰ Your Curology provider can also prescribe this topical as a part of your personalized prescription formula to help you on your skincare journey.

 Over-the-counter topical treatments for acne